josemanuel657/Buffer-pool-database-management-system/README.md

-# Database Management System Homework 1
+# Buffer Pool Database Management System

-### Name: Jose Perez
-### Student ID: 418310837

-## Overview

-DISCLAIMER: "This README file was partially generated with AI"

 This project implements a small database management system (DBMS) that relies on a **buffer pool manager** to manage interactions between memory and disk for blocks of records.
 The system supports commands to retrieve, update, pin/unpin database blocks and exit the program.